Chains - for batch processing and effects automation

 A batch processing Chain to compress and normalize WAV files then convert them to MP3:

-- Use Compressor to reduce the dynamic range of each WAV, also normalizing them to maximum amplitude of 0 dB
+- Insert Compressor to reduce the dynamic range of each WAV, also normalizing them to maximum amplitude of 0 dB

-- ExportMP3 then converts them to MP3 format.
+- Insert ExportMP3 to convert them to MP3 format

 Example 2: NR&EQ